Palette

 Our aim is to understand the pain points that both gallerists and artists encounter most frequently and cause disruption in productivity.

 After reviewing our interview notes, I built 8 task flows: 4 flows for gallerists and 4 flows for artists.
-All tasks focused on addressing the most relevant topics mentioned in interviews: file generation, file sharing, and communication.
-Below are 2 examples.
+All tasks focused on addressing the most relevant topics mentioned in interviews:

-Purpose: To evaluate the app's effectiveness and user experience in facilitating communication and file sharing between galleries and artists before an exhibition.
+To evaluate the app's effectiveness and user experience in facilitating communication and file sharing between galleries and artists before an exhibition.

-Demographic: This platform is tailored for the art industry, so we tested with art gallery professionals and working artists.
+This platform is tailored for the art industry, so we tested with art gallery professionals and working artists.
 Using my contacts, I gathered insights from four gallerists and four artists with 8 to 29 years of experience.

 Gallerist Tasks